 Location: 1201 1st St, Coronado, CA 92118

 Housing pumpkins that are all shapes, sizes and even colours for those who want something a little different, Coronado Pumpkin patch has something for everyone.
-This pumpkin patch is only open for two weeks, from 16 October to 30 October so make sure that you don’t miss out.
+This pumpkin patch is only open for two weeks, from the middle to the end of October so make sure that you don’t miss out.

 There is a slime station and pumpkin decorating stations for the kids and even a corn box, it’s like a ball pit but filled with corn kernels instead.
 So, grab a cup of hot julian apple cider and take a walk through the patch to find the one you want to load into your wagon and take home.

 7. Summers Past Farms